 PDF

 Dick Detzner developed the mechanism for building the flipbook for the Illini Success 2022-23 Annual Report within the Illini Success website.
-This flip-book style website was not converted from a PDF; rather, it was created directly as a website using Drupal editing tools.
+This flip-book style site was not converted from a PDF; rather, it was created directly on the web using Drupal editing tools.
 It’s a single-page experience meant to approximate the feel of flipping through a booklet.
 Here are some key points about this implementation:

 This is part 2 in a 3-part series highlighting PDF flipbook alternatives.